No Cost Refinances

 • Title service fees for issuing a title insurance policy for the lender.

-• Tax service fees to make sure that the borrower pays their property taxes on time and to help lenders protect their interests in case of a loan default.
+• Tax service fees ensure that the borrower pays their property taxes on time and help lenders protect their interests in case of a loan default.

-• Survey fees to show the boundaries of the property, detail any improvements, and note critical encroachments or easements.
+• Survey fees to show the property’s boundaries, detail any improvements, and note critical encroachments or easements.

 • Attorney fees if a real estate lawyer is involved in the transaction.

-A true no cost mortgage not only has no lender fees, but also provides lender credit covering all third party closing costs.
-Many banks will claim the offer “no fee” loans; however, third party costs often still have to be paid by the borrower.
-Other times mortgage companies simply add the closing costs to the loan balance.
+A true no-cost mortgage eliminates lender fees and includes a lender credit to cover all third-party closing costs.
+Many banks claim to offer ” no-fee” loans; however, third-party costs often still have to be paid by the borrower.
+Other times, mortgage companies simply add the closing costs to the loan balance.

 Why Refinance with Sammamish Mortgage?

-At Sammamish Mortgage, we offer true no cost loans with lender credits sufficient to cover all lender and third-party fees.
-Through our Instant Rate Quote tool our clients can easily compare options side by side and determine which option makes the most sense for their situation.
+At Sammamish Mortgage, you can choose from various rate and cost options, including rates with a lender credit sufficient to cover all lender and third-party fees.
+Through our Instant Rate Quote tool, our clients can easily compare options side by side and determine which option makes the most sense for their situation.

 If you are unsure which refinance option is right for you, we have experienced loan officers who can guide you through the pros and cons of each scenario and help you pick the one likely to provide you with the highest overall savings.
 Find out if it makes sense to refinance with our Refinance Calculator.

-We’re a local, family-owned mortgage firm based in the Washington area and serve the entire state, in addition to the broader Pacific Northwest region including Oregon, Colorado, Idaho & California.
+We’re a local, family-owned mortgage firm based in the Washington area.
+We serve the entire state and the broader Pacific Northwest region, including Oregon, Colorado, Idaho, and California.
 Please contact us with any mortgage-related questions or to get a rate quote.

 Connect with a Mortgage Advisor Today!